davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/kolynYes.md

 "It's not that easy," said the man.
 "If you reject the family we're offering you, you'll be delivered to the Campamocha."

-"I knew from the beginning there were going to be people getting eaten," said {{playerName}}.
+"I knew from the beginning there was going to be people getting eaten," said {{playerName}}.

 "What's your response?" asked the man.